BShanahan2002/TestingSession/TestingTemplate.md

 </ul>
 <h3>Quality Objectives</h3>
 <h4>Primary Objectives:</h4>
 <p>A primary objective of testing is to assure that the final project meets the initial requirements set.
-Another part of this is to ensure that each requirements meets **all** use case scenarios</p>
+Another part of this is to ensure that each requirements meets <b>all</b> use case scenarios</p>